kobare/techietuts2022/_posts/ror/2022-02-28-install-active-admin-on-a-rails-app.markdown

 <br>
-Make sure device is installed and properly configured.
+Make sure [Devise](/category/frameworks/ruby-on-rails/concepts/202202/install-devise-on-a-rails-app) is installed and properly configured.
 ### 1. Add the gem

 Open up your Gemfile and add these lines.